TallKite/linnstrument-firmware/README.md

 *If you can't open the reaper project microLinnRechannelingDemo.RPP, follow the steps above for microLinnMidiGroupDemo.RPP.
 But use midiChannelFilter instead of microLinnMidiGroupFilter, and don't go past group 4.*

-*The jsfx filter effect runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+*The jsfx filter effect runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 If you can't use it, try one of these plug-ins:*
 * *MIDIChFilter (free, Windows VST) https://www.codefn42.com/midichfilter/index.html*
 * *MIDI Channel Filter (free, Mac/Windows/Linux LV2) https://x42-plugins.com/x42/x42-midifilter*
 * *MIDI Polysher (free, Windows/Mac VST) https://www.pluginboutique.com/product/3-Studio-Tools/67-Virtual-Patchbay/909-MIDI-Polysher*